 The Board of Trustees has ultimate authority for the policies of the University.
 However, through the Policy on the Retention and Delegation of Authority (UO Policy I.01.01), the Board has delegated this authority to the President for most policies.

 The Policy Library is a website (policies.uoregon.edu) which houses the University’s policy statements in an organized, consolidated and searchable tool.
-The Policy Library allows you to sort by policy number (numerically) or title (alphabetically) and to search for keywords in case you do not know the number or title.
+The Policy Library allows you to sort by policy number (numerically) or title (alphabetically) and to search for keywords in a title.
 The Policy Library also serves as a tool for following the work of the Policy Advisory Council, monitoring policies under development, and submitting public comment on policy proposals.

 Please email email@example.com with any requests for policy documents or archives.

 When the UO inherited policies from the State during the governance transition in 2014, those policies came from various sources, including: Oregon Administrative Rules (OAR), Oregon University System (OUS) Board policies and OUS Internal Management Directives (IMDs).
+There were also dozens of UO Policies in existence.
 As these policies are reviewed and – if necessary – revised or repealed, they will be renumbered according to a new UO policy naming convention.
 Until the review and revision process is complete, inherited policies will retain their original source number so that individuals who are familiar with the former naming conventions can more easily find what they are looking for.

 Members of the University of Oregon community (e.g. faculty, students, staff, the Senate) may propose changes to current policies or new policies.
 To do so, please download the Policy Concept Form and follow the instructions.